PowerShell/Community-Blog/Posts/2021/02/ScriptingGuy.0002.GetDateOfYesterday.md

 ## Tip of the Hat

-This article is based on an earlier Scripting Guys blog article at: <https://devblogs.microsoft.com/scripting/how-can-i-get-yesterdays-date/>.
+This article is based on an earlier Scripting Guys blog article at [How can I get yesterday's date?](https://devblogs.microsoft.com/scripting/how-can-i-get-yesterdays-date).
 Not sure who wrote it.